-ABERDEEN PROVING GROUND, Md. -- Army Futures Command, or AFC, is helping to increase Soldier lethality and survivability through the research and development of lighter batteries with more power and extended runtimes.
+ABERDEEN PROVING GROUND, Md.
+(July 23, 2019) -- Army Futures Command is helping to increase Soldier lethality and survivability through the research and development of lighter batteries with more power and extended runtimes.

 As the Army modernizes the current force and prepares for multi-domain operations, the quantity and capabilities of Soldier-wearable technologies are expected to increase significantly, as will the need for power and energy sources to operate them.

 Engineers and scientists at AFC's subordinate command -- the Combat Capabilities Development Command, or CCDC -- are making investments to ensure future power and energy needs are met by exploring improvements in silicon anode technologies to support lightweight battery prototype development.

 "This chemistry translates to double the performance and duration of currently fielded batteries for dismounted Soldiers," said Christopher Hurley, a lead electronics engineer in the Command, Power and Integration Directorate, or CP&ID, of CCDC's center for Command, Control, Communications, Computers, Cyber, Intelligence, Surveillance and Reconnaissance -- or C5ISR.